Frequently Asked Questions

 Yes, the Institutional Aid Office is available to assist prospective and current students with financial information.

-Northwest Suburban College believes in and strives for providing affordable education for each one of its students who are deserving and are willing to work hard to make a difference in their lives through education.
+Northwest Suburban College believes in providing affordable education for each one of its students who are deserving and are willing to work hard to make a difference in their lives through education.
 Although the cost of a college education at NWSC is relatively low, many students need and receive institutional aid.
-NWSC offers institutional aid for truly deserving students who are eager to pursue a career in the field of healthcare and demonstrate a need for financial assistance.
+NWSC offers institutional aid for truly deserving students who are eager to pursue a career in the field of allied health sciences and demonstrate a need for financial assistance.

 -